 Borrower privileges are granted to library users covering staff and students, and also registered PolyU graduates, special borrowers, as well as JULAC (Joint University Librarians Advisory Committee) borrowers.

 Since October 2005, eligible users of HKALL (Hong Kong Academic Library Link) can borrow books directly from all UGC libraries.

 Registered PolyU graduates and external borrowers are provided with remote access to selected electronic resources.

 - Selection Responsibility

 - Faculty members are expected to recommend materials with particular application to teaching, research and development activities of the University.
 The Library Liaison Officer (LLO) of a Department serves as the main contact between the Library and that Department.
 He/she could help to circulate publishers’ brochures and keep his/her Department informed of library acquisitions.
-Faculty staff could channel their library recommendations via the LLOs or contact the Library directly.
-The Library may consult faculty staff to set guidelines for access to the various components of the collection.
+Academic staff could channel their library recommendations via the LLOs or contact the Library directly.
+The Library may consult academic staff to set guidelines for access to the various components of the collection.

 - Senior Library staff members are designated as Selection/Liaison Team and assist in the selection of materials in the subject areas assigned to them.
 They also select materials for general reference and information.